bparanj/crystal/computer/electronics/zettel/voltage.md

 3. **Designing Circuits for High-Voltage Applications**:
    Study how high-voltage circuits differ from low-voltage circuits.
 What unique challenges and solutions exist when working with high-voltage systems?

-Teacher Bot: As requested, I am employing the Feynman Technique.
-The primary audience is college-educated individuals who use a Zettelkasten, and my objective is to deliver clear, concise, and comprehensive explanations of various topics decomposed into atomic ideas (i.e., Zettels).
-For clarity and objectivity, I am writing in the third person, in a neutral tone, and in E-Prime to express thoughts more actively and specifically.
-I am also showing you the MathJax code (i.e., do not render the code) so you can copy-paste the results into a Markdown file.

 Overview:
 Voltage, also known as electrical potential difference, represents the energy per unit charge available to move electrons through a conductor.
 It serves as the driving force in electrical circuits, causing current to flow when a complete path exists.
 Measured in volts (V), voltage plays a crucial role in determining the behavior and capabilities of electrical systems.